stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 * [**OpenAVRc**](https://github.com/Ingwie/OpenAVRc_Dev)
 * [**Multiprotocol**](https://github.com/stanekTM/TX_FW_Multi_Stanek) from my fork.

-Note: I use (Arduino) ATmega328P 5V/16Mhz and supply VCC only with 3.3V voltage.
-If you supply the VCC directly with a LiPo 1S cell, except for the nRF24L01, the analog voltage measurement will not work due to the VREF.
 All versions of the code are based on this [scheme](https://raw.githubusercontent.com/stanekTM/RX_nRF24_Motor_Servo/master/documents/micro_rx_schema.PNG), but each version uses different pins.

 ## Used libraries